stevegrubb/libcap-ng/README.md

      if (capng_have_capabilities(CAPNG_SELECT_CAPS) > CAPNG_NONE)
          do_something();

-5) Check for certain capabilities if (capng_have_capability(CAPNG_EFFECTIVE, CAP_CHOWN))
+5) Check for a specific capability if (capng_have_capability(CAPNG_EFFECTIVE, CAP_CHOWN))
          do_something();